 Buddha’s Birthday

-When: Usually in May (8th day of the 4th lunar month)
+When: Usually May (8th day of the 4th lunar month)

 National Day of Vietnam

-Where: Hanoi (Ba Dinh Square), Ho Chi Minh City, nationwide
+Where: Major cities, especially Hanoi and Ho Chi Minh City

 International Fireworks Festival – Da Nang